Zash22/debitznloanz/README.md

 * [x] Make TransactionTypeFactory register strategies dynamic, run once and then cached
 * [ ] Create helper functions for date and number formatting
 * [ ] Add logging
+* [ ] fix acknowledgeTransaction if statement in transaction service

 ---